atomicretro/neon_circles/README.md

 The project will also have a production README.

 ### Architecture and Technologies
-Following with the above philosophy and the desire to keep Circles simple, the following technologies will be used in its implementation:
+Following with the above philosophy and the desire to keep Neon Circles simple, the following technologies will be used in its implementation:
 - Javascript
 - Canvas